GeoNode/documentation/advanced/contrib/subsites/index.rst

 This logic is applied to ALL the geonode APIv2 then a subsite is called.

-In few words, the catalog is goint to be pre-filtered.
+In a few words, the catalog is going to be pre-filtered.
 Only the resources that match the subsite filtering are going to be shown in the API response

 Advanced: Cache
 ---------------

-To improve the performace, the subsite configuration is cached in memory.
+To improve the performance, the subsite configuration is cached in memory.

-The cache is cleaned if one of the following action is took:
+The cache is cleaned if one of the following actions is taken:

-- The subsite configuration is updated via Django admin panel
+- The subsite configuration is updated via the Django admin panel
 - The expiration time of the cache is reached (300 seconds)
 - The subsite is deleted so that, the cache related to that specific subsite is deleted along with the subsite